 We have four reading rooms in two buildings.
 We keep books and journals in both buildings and transfer them on request to the appropriate reading room by a regular van service.

 We encourage you to preorder material where appropriate.
-There is information about this in each reading room section in this part of the website.
+There is information about this in each reading room section in this part of the website, including details of delivery times.

 George IV Bridge Building